kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_medical.md

 - Watch your step.

 ## Embedded fishhooks
+Fishhooks are designed to penetrate flesh and are difficult to remove without causing further injury.
+Unless you need to remove the hook to prevent further injury, it is best to leave the hook in place and seek medical attention.

 ### Treatment
+Do not attempt to remove a fishhook if it is embedded in the eye.

+**Method 1**
+1. Advance the hook through the skin until the barb is exposed.
+2. Cut the barb off with wire cutters, such as those on a multitool or pliers.
+3. Pull the hook out in the opposite direction it entered, it should come out easily.
+4. Clean the wound and apply antibiotic ointment.

+**Method 2**
+1. Run a piece of fishing line or cordage through the bend of the hook.
+2. Grab the ends of the string.
+3. Apply downward pressure on the eye of the hook.
+4. Quickly pull the string, causing the hook to come out the way it went in.
+5. Clean the wound and apply antibiotic ointment.

+TODO: Add an image

 ### Prevention
+- Be careful when handling fishhooks.
+- Use a barbless hook if possible (these don't work as well when fishing).

 ## Objects in the eye
+While in the wilderness it is common to get objects in your eye, such as dirt, sand, bugs, or an eyelash.

 ### Symptoms
+- Pain and discomfort of the eye.
+- Redness of the eye.
+- Excess tearing.
+- Difficulty keeping the eye open.

 ### Treatment
+1. Avoid rubbing the eye.
+2. Using clean water, irrigate the eye by pouring water into the eye.
+3. If the object is still in the eye, use a mirror to find the object and attempt to remove it using a damp cloth or cotton swab.
+Be very gentle.
+4. If the object is under the upper eyelid, and you have a partner: place the tip of a cotton swab in the middle of the upper eyelid and fold the eyelid over the cotton swab.
+You can then remove the object using a damp cloth or cotton swab.
+5. After the object is removed, if the eye feels scratchy, place a cold damp cloth over the eye, keep the eye closed and rest, use eye drops, or construct an eye patch using a bandage or cloth.
+6. Seek medical attention if the object is not removed or if symptoms persist.

 ### Prevention
+- Wear glasses or sunglasses.
+- Don't lift objects with dirt on them above your head without eye protection.

 ## Snow blindness
 Snow blindness is caused when there is too much sunlight reflecting off snow, ice, or water into your eyes.